 • Be prepared for workshops by completing pre-reading and preparing questions and reflections

-• Attend all lectures and actively participate in all workshops
+• Listen to all the online lectures and actively participate (e.g., sharing ideas, asking questions) in all the workshops.

 • Complete and submit all items of assessment by the prescribed due dates.

-Learning Activities SummaryPlease refer to Course Outline on MyUni.
+Learning Activities SummaryPlease refer to the Course Outline on MyUni.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: